hapiuk/project2510/README.md

 - Implement basic functionalities like viewing assigned jobs.
 - Set up user authentication in sync with the web application.

-## Month 11-12: Final Integration, Testing, and Documentation
+## Final Integration, Testing, and Documentation
 ### Week 29-30: Final Integration and Testing
 - Conduct integration testing for both web and companion app.
 - Ensure seamless functionality and data syncing.